MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-logon.md

 <!--/Scope-->
 <!--Description-->
-This policy setting hides the welcome screen that is displayed on Windows 2000 Professional each time the user logs on.
+This policy setting hides the welcome screen that is displayed on Windows each time the user logs on.

 If you enable this policy setting, the welcome screen is hidden from the user logging on to a computer where this policy is applied.

 Users can still display the welcome screen by selecting it on the Start menu or by typing "Welcome" in the Run dialog box.

 If you disable or do not configure this policy, the welcome screen is displayed each time a user logs on to the computer.
-This setting applies only to Windows 2000 Professional.
-It does not affect the "Configure Your Server on a Windows 2000 Server" screen on Windows 2000 Server.
+This setting applies only to Windows.
+It does not affect the "Configure Your Server on a Windows Server" screen on Windows Server.

 > [!NOTE]
 > This setting appears in the Computer Configuration and User Configuration folders.
 If both settings are configured, the setting in Computer Configuration takes precedence over the setting in User Configuration.